Adesdesk/Adesdesk/README.md

 <img src="https://readme-typing-svg.herokuapp.com?size=35&duration=5500&color=164C78&vCenter=true&center=true&width=600&lines=Adeola+David+A.+Is;A+Full+Stack+Developer+And;SC+Security+Researcher">

 <br>
-I have extensive experience conceptualizing and developing full-stack web applications.
+Adeola has extensive experience conceptualizing and developing full-stack web applications.
 My delight is in solving real-life problems using creatively written programming instructions.
-I am adept at various stages of the life cycle of fullstack web2 and web3 applications development including design, coding/programming, debugging, and maintenance.
-With a good number of decentralized applications to my credit, I look forward to contributing to the "birth" of more user-friendly, logic provoking, innovative solutions that sustainably improve human standards of living.
+I am an adept developer of full-stack web2 and web3 applications, and a smart contract security researcher.
+With a good number of decentralized and conventional applications to my credit, I look forward to contributing to the "birth" of more user-friendly, innovative solutions that sustainably improve human standards of living.
 <br>
 Think about an adaptable team player with fast learning capacity, great organizational skills, and 'an eye for detail', and my name pops up to fill that gap! </p>
 <p>